Safety Promotion Center: Exhibits

 Wreckage from the aft fuselage, the cockpit voice recorder, newspaper reports of the accident, and photographs of the crash site are on display at the center.
 Owing to the amount of time the aircraft remained in the air after being crippled, a number of passengers chose to write farewell letters.
 Some of these letters are also on display.
 The center also has displays about other Japan Airlines accidents, as well as other historical aviation accidents.
 The center occupies 622 sqm of floor space.

-Influence on US Airways Flight 1549 "Miracle on the Hudson" exhibit

-The center's "time-line" display of other historical aviation accidents since the crash of JAL 123 helped inspire the Carolinas Aviation Museum's effort to save and display the aircraft involved in US Airways Flight 1549, the Airbus A320 which Capt.
-Chesley Sullenberger landed in New York's Hudson River on January 15, 2009.